doctormachine/stock/README.md

-# stock
+# Stock Data Analysis
 This repository is for stock data analysis.
 I will update this repository sequentially.

-Set up instruction:
+#Set up instruction:

 Create a new virtual environment using: $conda create -n stock python==3.7